 For Facebook, there are two strategies to employ:

-- Create a boosted post that highlights your fabulous incentive with a CTA to opt into your mailing list.
+- Create a boosted post highlighting your fabulous incentive with a CTA to opt into your mailing list.
 Test effectiveness and track results to see if this strategy works for you.

-For Twitter, it is important to ask for an email address at the appropriate time.
-Once you have @ replied back and forth with someone multiple times, itʼs okay to direct message (DM) them and ask for their email address.
-Always assure them that their email address is safe with you and that you will never sell it or give it to another party.
+For Threads, asking for an email address at the appropriate time is essential.
+Once you have @ replied back and forth with someone multiple times, it is okay to direct message (DM) them and ask for their email address.
+Always assure them that their email address is safe and that you will never sell it or give it to another party.

-Use Canva and create some JUICY and fun CTAs as offerings.
+Use Canva to create some JUICY and fun CTAs as offerings.
 Create bit.ly links to track your effectiveness.

 10 CTA’s / Giveaways you can offer your fans in exchange for their email addresses